 For somewhere a bit closer to home, I’d recommend Jupiter Artland with the understanding that you have already visited the unmissable Yorkshire Sculpture Park.
 It’s set within the estate of Bonnington House, ten miles outside of Edinburgh.
 The brainchild of Nicky and Robert Wilson, the park is 100 acres of gentle meadow and woodland gardens with over 35 site-specific sculptures to encounter end enjoy.

 Indeed, it was nominated for the Art Fund Museum of the Year award in 2016.
 Developing a close relationship with the artists, Nicky and Robert then commission them to create a bespoke piece for their garden.
 The duo has worked with the art world’s great and good, including Antony Gormley, Phyllida Barlow, Charles Jencks, Cornelia Parker and Anish Kapoor, to name but a few.
-They also host temporary exhibitions, such as a series of giant bronze figures by the brilliant Tracey Emin, on view until 2 October 2022. jupiterartland.org
+They also host temporary exhibitions, which you can stay up to date with on the website. jupiterartland.org